Does Diet Affect Your Risk of Cancer

+How much does your diet affect your risk for cancer and what role does it play?
 For decades researchers have looked for foods that lower your cancer risk or plant-based nutrients that are related to higher or lower risks.
-And while studies in Petri dishes and animals have shown promise, most of that promise disappears once the studies are done in humans.
+While studies in Petri dishes and animals have shown promise, most of that promise disappears once the studies are done in humans.

 That’s not to say that food doesn’t play a role in cancer risk.
 In fact, it plays a substantial role in several ways.
-And we know that dietary choices can raise or lower cancer risk when they are spread out over a lifetime.
+Research has shown that dietary choices can raise or lower cancer risk when they are spread out over a lifetime.

 Take body weight, which is heavily influenced by diet.
 If you’re overweight or obese – nearly 70 percent of Americans fall into one or the other category — then you have an elevated risk for cancer.
 Excess body weight is thought to be responsible for about 11 percent of cancers in women and 5 percent of cancers in men – and 7 percent of all cancer deaths, according to the American Cancer Society.

 Being overweight or obese raises your risk for breast, colon, kidney, liver, ovarian, pancreatic, stomach, thyroid, gallbladder, endometrial and esophageal cancers among others.

 There is strong evidence to show that a poor diet and lack of exercise (which can lead to obesity) is potentially a contributing factor to increased risks.
 Beyond weight, diets rich in red and processed meats can raise your risk of colon cancer.
 A 2019 study found that people who eat red or processed meats four or more times a week had a 20 percent higher risk of colon cancer than those who eat it less than twice a week.